kmmugil/react-tutorial/README.md

 # Introduction to ReactJS application development

-This repo is a compilation of different basic concepts comprising ReactJS Please follow this link (https://www.taniarascia.com/getting-started-with-react/) for guide these concepts
+This repo is a compilation of different basic concepts comprising ReactJS Please follow this [https://www.taniarascia.com/getting-started-with-react/] (https://www.taniarascia.com/getting-started-with-react/) for guide these concepts

 # Getting Started with Create React App